Should I Become an Organ Donor?

 Standing in line at the DMV isn’t the right time and place to decide to become an organ donor.

-“Every donation process is a miracle and an ever-lasting legacy,” says Sam A. Salama, M.D., executive director of the Life Alliance Organ Recovery Agency (LAORA).
+“Every donation process is a miracle and an ever-lasting legacy,” says Sam A. Salama, M.D., executive director of the LAORA.

 LAORA is a federally accredited organ procurement organization that serves patients and families at the University of Miami Health System as well as all hospitals throughout South Florida.
 “We also provide community education and engagement regarding organ donation and other services,” Dr. Salama says.

-Those who decide to be organ donors have the potential to save lives and help others regain bodily functions.
+Those who decide to become organ donors have the potential to save lives and help others regain bodily functions.

-“An organ donor may be able to save eight lives and improve many more through tissue and cornea donation,” he says.
+“An organ donor may be able to save lives or enhance lives through tissue and cornea donation,” says Dr. Salama.

 Many families have concerns about what happens to a donor’s body through the process of organ donation.